Registration for our 2017 annual Prairie Festival is open and available online.

 The event revolves around “low tech” presentations by notable guests in The Land Institute’s Big Barn.
 It’s a great opportunity to hear from our entire science staff and some research partners, who will provide tours and an in-depth update on our plant breeding and ecology projects.

-Also new this year, meals during the event will be provided by food trucks, offering more dining options and flexibility.
+New this year, meals during the event will be provided by food trucks, offering more dining options and flexibility.

 Join us for what The New York Times called an “intellectual hootenanny” and what has become a remarkable can’t-miss event on the prairie.